terramate-io/terramate/docs/about-stacks.md

 the infrastructure's resources.
 ```

-By _runnable_ it means it has everything needed to call
-`terraform init/plan/apply` .
-For example, a module used by other modules, ie,
-don't have the `provider` explicitly set, is not runnable hence it's
-**not a stack**.
+For a module to be considered a stack, it must be complete and self-contained,
+meaning that it can run all the necessary Terraform commands (`init/plan/apply`)
+without any external dependencies.

+If a module is missing any required components, such as provider settings,
+it cannot be considered a stack.

-If your runnable Terraform module creates your whole infrastructure, *it's
+It's also worth noting that if a module creates your entire infrastructure,
-also not a stack*, since the idea of stacks is to be a unit of infrastructure
-decomposition.

-## Isolate code with higher change frequency

-If you have a high change frequency in your infrastructure, for example, several
-deploys per day/week or several configuration changes per day/week, then if you
-apply the change in your single Terraform project, some dependent resources can
-be recreated leading to increased downtime.
-There are several reasons why a
-dependent module can be recreated, eg.: attributes with variable interpolation
-from recreated resources; underspecified attributes refreshing during plan, etc.

-By using stacks you can modify only the stacks affected by the deploys or
-configuration changes needed, but you have to choose the size of the stack
-wisely to avoid duplication.
+it's not a stack. **Stacks are designed to break down your infrastructure into**
+**manageable pieces**, so they operate on a specific subset of resources rather
+than your entire infrastructure.

-The overall principle being, code that changes at different rate change for
+## Isolate code that changes frequently

+If you make a lot of updates to your system, like deploying new code or changing
+settings often, doing everything in one Terraform project could cause problems.
+This might lead to some parts of your system needing to be rebuilt, which means
+more downtime.

+Using "stacks" helps with this issue.
+Stacks let you only update the parts of
+your system that need changes, without affecting everything else.
+Be careful to
+make the stacks the right size to avoid unnecessary repetition.

-different reasons and code that changes for different reasons should be as
+In short, try to keep code that changes for different reasons separate, so you
-isolated from each other as possible.
+don't create problems when making updates.

 ## Reduce the blast radius

-A small change can lead to catastrophic events if you're not careful or makes a
-mistake like forgetting a "prevent_destroy" attribute in the production database
+A small change can lead to catastrophic events if you're not careful.
+For instance, forgetting a "prevent_destroy" attribute in the production database lifecycle
-lifecycle declaration.
-Someone may commit mistakes and it's better if
+declaration.
+Also, someone within your organisation or team may commit mistakes
-you could reduce the impact of such errors.
+and it's better if you could reduce the impact of such errors.

 An extreme example is: avoiding a database instance destroy because of a DNS TTL
 change.

 ## Reduce execution time

-By using stacks you can reduce the time an infrastructure change takes to finish.
-This is even more appealing if your Terraform changes are applied through CI
-builders running in the cloud because faster integration/builds leads to reduced
-cloud costs.
+Using stacks helps speed up infrastructure changes.
+This is especially beneficial when applying Terraform changes through cloud-based CI builders, as quicker integration and builds can lower cloud costs.

 ## Ownership